pmsoltani/elsametric/elsametric.md

 ## Motivations

 The idea began when working with the [Scopus](https://www.scopus.com) website and `.csv` export files from its database.
 I was tasked to find academic contacts that had joint-papers with Sharif's faculty members.
 At first, I tried to work it out using MS Excel functions.
-Then I realized that some of tasks could be done better using VBA macros.
+Then I realized that some of the tasks could be done better using VBA macros.

 That also became problematic, as it essentially used MS Excel to store multi-dimension data into 2D Excel sheets.
 That year, I began learning Python, since I've been hearing about it everywhere, and so the next version of the script I wrote was in a [Jupyter](https://jupyter.org) notebook.